iann0036/tf-cfn-provider/docs/providers/consul/Node.md

 `Name` - (Required) The name of the node being added to, or referenced in the catalog.

+`Datacenter` - (Optional) The datacenter to use.
+Defaults to that of the agent.

 `Meta` - (Optional, map) Key/value pairs that are associated with the node.